 Canada Post Communities were numbered sequentially after arranging in alphabetical order within provinces and territories.
-The numbering of communities will clearly change anytime there is an addition, deletion of a community, or change in spelling of a community name.
+The numbering of communities will clearly change anytime there is an addition or deletion of a community, or a change in spelling of a community name.
 That is why the CPCCODE can only be interpreted if correctly paired with the corresponding list of communities (see file PCCFYYMM.CPCOMM).
 For example, CODERs R5C and I5C use the community list of March 2008; the use of a list from any other month or year would be meaningless.
+Statistics Canada internal users should take account of CODER+UPDATE when interpreting CPCCODE.

-HR Health Region
+Health Region (HR)